OZ-United/citanie-na-dnes/README.md

 ## config.js

-You can create a configuration file with a sender email address in a root directory.
+You can create a configuration file with a sender gmail email address in a root directory.

     var config = {};